7ninjas/scss-mixins/docs/flex.md

 # _flex.scss
-_File includes mixins which helps use flex features in easiest way_
+_File includes mixins which help using flex features in easiest way_

 ### List of content: